 Kirby Corporation Appoints Rocky B. Dewbre to Board of Directors

-/EIN News/ -- HOUSTON, Feb.
-03, 2023 (GLOBE NEWSWIRE) -- Kirby Corporation (NYSE: KEX) ("Kirby" or “the Company”) today announced the appointment of Rocky B. Dewbre as a new independent member of the Company’s Board, effective immediately, pursuant to a cooperation agreement with Kirby shareholder JCP Investment Management, LLC (“JCP”).
+HOUSTON, Feb.
+03, 2023 (GLOBE NEWSWIRE) -- Kirby Corporation KEX ("Kirby" or "the Company") today announced the appointment of Rocky B. Dewbre as a new independent member of the Company's Board, effective immediately, pursuant to a cooperation agreement with Kirby shareholder JCP Investment Management, LLC ("JCP").
 Following the appointment of Mr. Dewbre, the Kirby Board of Directors will expand to eleven directors, nine of whom are independent.

 "We welcome Rocky to the Kirby Board of Directors," said Joseph H. Pyne, Chairman of the Kirby Board of Directors.
 "Rocky brings additive expertise given his leadership and board service across sectors.
 With bright prospects for continued growth, Kirby is well positioned to grow profitably while providing high quality service and products."